queer-community-allies/queer-community-allies/about/index.md

 > My goal for this organization is to create a safe space for all Queer teens within their own communities.
 I want to get local resources working together as a united front so that these kids can leave their homes knowing people care and will protect them.
 I also want to identify where additional resources are needed and provide them.
 My dream is to have a space where teens can come hang out, do homework, get therapy and just be kids.
 I want to create that space so that all teens can have normal childhood experiences.
 We’ll have a pool so trans kids can swim and be themselves SAFELY!
 That is my dream. ~Christine

 > My goal for the next few years is to build up a local network for and with local teens that helps them feel loved, involved, connected, and confident.
 Hopefully these efforts will, in turn, lower suicidal thoughts, attempts, and completions among all teen demographics in this area as well as alleviate queer teen dislocation, homelessness, and peer/family rejection.
 There is so much to be done, and I'm excited to WORK! ~Sarah

+From our Articles of Incorporation:

+Without limiting the generality of the forgoing, the Corporation is organized to:
+(a) Provide education for parents and allies of queer children; (b) Facilitate a support network for queer kids within their local area, specifically by providing support for GSA (Gay/Straight Alliance clubs in local high schools;
+(c) Facilitate the creation of social connections in a safe space for queer kids and their allies

+Our EIN is 84-2519026